Enterprise-CMCS/managed-care-review/docs/technical-design/howto-health-plan-form-data-changes.md

 Relevant filepath:
 - [health_plan_form_data.proto](/services/app-proto/src/health_plan_form_data.proto)

-Many changes to the protobuf schema itself are straightforward because protos are flexible, have unique field numbers, and use optional field.
-This means that adding a field or deprecating a field (`[deprecated = true]`) does not effect the ability of the proto decoder.
+Many changes to the protobuf schema itself are straightforward because protos are flexible, have unique field numbers, and use optional fields.
+This means that adding a field or deprecating a field (`[deprecated = true]`) does not affect the ability of the proto decoder.
 If a newer schema is used to read data written with an older schema, the proto decoder drops fields that are no longer in the schema.
-It also will not error for fields that are present in new schema but missing from old data (they ar just assigned to undefined or empty list).
+It also will not error for fields that are present in the new schema but missing from old data (they are just assigned to undefined or empty list).

 Changing the data *type* of a field in the schema is also possible, but there is a risk that new values lose precision or are truncated.
 See discussion of [updating a message type](https://developers.google.com/protocol-buffers/docs/proto3#updating).
 For example, removing a `repeated` marker from a field will preserve only the X item in the list.